Containerize your PHP application (Docker 101)

 They work wonderfully but they contain entire software suites that make them very heavy and require a lot of power.

-Docker is a much slimmer alternative, it creates an upper level, just above the Kernel, making possible to run containers with their own software.
+Docker is a much slimmer alternative, it creates an upper level, just above the Kernel, making it possible to run containers with their own software.

 Docker also runs on Microsoft and Mac machines but it does so by simulating a Linux kernel via the use of a VM.